Graduate Program in Occupational Therapy

 This is the second of two courses focusing on integrative health, which considers the dynamic interaction between mind, body, spirit and community.
 This course expands on concepts of wellness and spirituality previously introduced and also integrates the contribution of culture to well-being and occupational engagement.
 Students develop increased awareness of the influence of patients' values, beliefs, culture, and spiritual traditions on healthcare practices.
 There is an emphasis on the interplay between integrative health, well-being, quality of life and meaningful participation.
 Prerequisite(s): OT 380.

 OT 581.
-Upper Extremity Research And Practice.
+Upper Extremity: Research and Evidence-Based Practice.
 3 Hours.

 This course explores common upper extremity/hand injuries and evidence-based treatment interventions in support of client engagement in meaningful occupations.
 It involves a review of anatomy, clinical evaluation of the upper extremity/hand, and intervention appropriate to each injury.
 Through a combination of lecture and active experiential learning with a strong emphasis on participation, discussion, and problem solving, students develop critical thinking and clinical reasoning.
 Students are also expected to identify, palpate and perform learned techniques on each other and demonstrate competency and mastery of content.
 This course emphasizes hands-on participation with demonstrations of proficiencies in manual muscle, range of motion, and provocative testing.